Nandureddyc/Datasturctures/README.md

 2.5Linear search of array

 2.6 Binary search of array

-Day 3 – Singly Linked List
+Day 3 –

-Implement SLL with following operations

-3.1 Insert(Beg,Mid,End)

-3.2 Delete(Beg,Mid,End)

-3.3 Display

-3.4 Search

-Sort

-Find Max and Min
+3.1Singly Linked List Implement SLL with following operationsInsert(Beg,Mid,End) Delete(Beg,Mid,End) Display Search Sort Find Max and Min

-3.5	To determine whether a given singly linked list is a palindrome
+3.2 To determine whether a given singly linked list is a palindrome

-3.6 	To merge two sorted singly linked lists into a single sorted linked list
+3.3 	To merge two sorted singly linked lists into a single sorted linked list

-3.7	Print no of nodes in the given linked list
+3.4	Print no of nodes in the given linked list

-3.8	Intersect SLL
+3.5	Intersect SLL

-3.9 Reverse - SLL
+3.6 Reverse - SLL